CarolinaSFreitas/observability-studies/Datadog/README.md

 As an SRE, it’s likely that you won’t spend as much time poring over APM traces as an application developer might.
 But understanding how to read them at a high level can help you diagnose system problems.
 If you can isolate an issue to specific application areas, you can delegate further troubleshooting to the appropriate developers.

+#### Configuring APM

+Application developers are responsible for instrumenting applications to send traces to the Datadog Agent.
+They can use language-specific Datadog libraries, many of which provide comprehensive application traces with little to no additional code.

+As an SRE, you should know how to configure APM across your infrastructure.
+By default, the Datadog Agent collects traces using TCP on port 8126.
+Datadog tracing libraries need to know how to reach the Agent, and the types of information to include with traces.

+In the following lab, you see how to configure the Agent container and Storedog applications to collect and send APM traces with various tags.

+To send correctly tagged APM traces to the Agent, applications use service container environment variables.
+For example, instrumented applications expect the environment DATADOG_HOST to contain the URI for the Datadog Agent.
+Other environment variables include DD_ENV, DD_VERSION, and DD_SERVICE.

+#### Continuous Profiler
+Another Datadog product that is useful for application developers and SREs alike is Continuous Profiler.
+Continuous Profiler will help you find CPU, memory, and IO bottlenecks, broken down by method name, class name, and line number.
+This will help your organization’s developers significantly reduce end-user latency, and help you identify opportunities for infrastructure cost reduction.

+Currently, profiling is supported by Go, Java, Node.js, Python, and Ruby client libraries.
+More are under development.
+You’ll see how easy it is to enable low-overhead profiling for Storedog, and see the results.